geoffreyvanwyk/werkstatt/CONTRIBUTING.md

     ansible-galaxy collection install --requirements-file requirements.yml
     ```

-13. Run the _fabrik.yml_ playbook to complete the preparation of the base
+13. Run the _fabrik.playbook.yml_ playbook to complete the preparation of the base
     distribution.
 When prompted for "SSH password: ", enter `strong`.
+If you
+    get an error during the "Gathering Facts" task about the remote host's
+    identification having changed, run the suggested command for fixing it:
+    `ssh-keygen -f "/home/werker/.ssh/known_hosts" -R "127.0.0.1"`, then try
+    again.
+This command should only take about **13 seconds**.

     ```shell
-    ansible-playbook --inventory 127.0.0.1, --user root --ask-pass playbooks/fabrik.yml
+    ansible-playbook --inventory 127.0.0.1, --user root --ask-pass fabrik.playbook.yml
     ```

 14. Return to Powershell by exiting the control node.